Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 A password manager capable of storing a variety of personal and digital information.
 In addition to passwords, it saves passport data, information about accounts and bank cards.
 Supports various platforms: Windows, Mac OS, Android and iOS, all data is synchronized.

-Designed for individual use.
+Intended for individual use.
 Imports all passwords previously saved in browsers.
-The program has a convenient search engine.
+The program has a convenient search system.

 • Automatic password strength check